Spring Garden Revival

 Oak Lawn’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

 Oak Lawn enforces state and local organic waste management regulations in accordance with the Illinois Environmental Protection Act (415 ILCS 5).
-Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal collection or drop-off programs.
-Only biodegradable paper bags or rigid containers are accepted—plastic bags are not allowed.
-On-site composting is permitted, provided bins are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-These practices support Oak Lawn’s waste reduction and sustainability goals.
-For more information on composting guidelines, collection schedules, and disposal requirements, contact: Oak Lawn Community Development Department
+Yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
+Residents can participate in curbside collection (April-November) or use the yard waste drop-off site, following requirements for biodegradable paper bags or rigid containers.
+On-site composting is permitted but must comply with setback requirements (typically 5-10 feet from property lines) and best practices: dethatched material should be mixed with leaves or other brown materials, kept moist but not saturated, and regularly aerated.
+These practices support Oak Lawn’s sustainability and waste reduction goals.
+For composting guidelines and program details, contact:

 9446 S. Raymond Ave., Oak Lawn, IL 60453